ska-telescope/developer.skatelescope.org/src/tools/documentation.rst

     * add hello world class with parameters to the SKA Python Skeleton Project
     * add code snippet here as an example of additional documentation which is decoupled from code, and describe the pitfalls of separating documentation from the code.

+.. _dev-portal-integration:

-Integrating into the Developer Portal
+Integration into the Developer Portal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The developer portal is hosted on ReadTheDocs.
 On the :ref:`list` page a list of all the projects that are hosted on GitLab is available, with badges to show the build status of the project's documentation.
 Each badge is also a hyperlink to the project's documentation that you can click on.